 Weatherford’s stock price

-The Energy Select Sector SPDR ETF (XLE), the broader energy industry ETF, has produced -3% returns since August 4, 2016.
-Weatherford International has vastly underperformed the SPDR S&P 500 ETF (SPY), which has generated 13% returns during the same period.
-The Dow Jones Industrial Average (DJIA-INDEX) rose 19% in the past year.
-The energy sector makes up 5.9% of the DJIA-INDEX.
+The Energy Select Sector SPDR ETF (XLE) has generated 2% returns since October 27, 2017.
+The SPDR S&P 500 ETF (SPY), which generated zero return, also underperformed Weatherford during the same period.
+The Dow Jones Industrial Average (DJIA-INDEX) has remained unchanged for the past week until November 3, 2017.

 In the next part, we’ll discuss what Weatherford’s implied volatility means for its stock price.